szermatt/mistty/README.md

 isn't available.
 The difference with MisTTY is then that MisTTY makes Emacs editing commands available when possible.

+`eat` also has a semi-char mode, which is the closest there is to MisTTY.
+In that mode, Emacs movements commands are available.
+However, Emacs commands that modify the buffer, aren't available to edit the command line.
+In contrast, MisTTY allows Emacs to navigate to and edit the whole buffer, then replays changes made to the command-line.

 ## INSTALLATION

 > **The following is just a quick introduction.
 Read the full documentation at https://mistty.readthedocs.io/en/latest/**